savespain-covid19/Save-Spain/README.md

 ### Spanish reponse to COVID-19

 I can conclude that I can close this mission.
-Spanish prime minister [appeal](https://twitter.com/sanchezcastejon/status/1238953290265755650) shows that Spain have received the right message.
+Spanish prime minister [appeal](https://twitter.com/sanchezcastejon/status/1238953290265755650) shows that Spain has received the right message.

 This mission was not successful because it did not reach its objective to change Spanish reaction to the COVID-19 outbreak.
 Fortunately this was not needed.